josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 We're both wrong.
 We're both right.

-It just depends where we intend to go on the course.
+It just depends how we intend to navigate the course.